Today’s Top 5 Jobs for Introverts in Europe

 Countries with a high demand for software developers: the best countries to relocate in order to pursue a software developer career as an introvert in Europe are Switzerland, Netherlands, and Germany.

 • Switzerland: as you can see by now Switzerland is the go-to when it comes to technological jobs, as well as Germany.
-Many expats search for this nation to start and/or begin their career with softwares.
+Many expats search for this nation to start and/or begin their careers with software.

 • The Netherlands: not many would have guessed the Netherlands would be one of the top European countries to look for a software position.
 However, their vast number of international companies attracts the need for candidates in the field.

-• Germany: just as Switzerland, Germany is often pointed out as the motherland with multiple opportunities for graphic designers and software developers.
-Of course this is due to the country's everlasting economical growth.
+• Germany: just like Switzerland, Germany is often pointed out as the motherland with multiple opportunities for graphic designers and software developers.
+Of course, this is due to the country's everlasting economic growth.

 Annual Average Salary